KarlChow92/KarlChow92/README.md

 ## I'm a mobile Developer, and Scrum Master!
 - 📱 I can help out with iOS and Android.
 I am now even doing a bit of flutter!
 - 🎯 Besides that, I am quite a scrum enthousiast I would say :).
-- 👨🏻‍💻 I am currently working for [YouTrip][youtrip]
+- 👨🏻‍💻 I am currently happily working for [YouTrip][youtrip].
-- 💵 I also have my own app, you should check it out (and of course I am working on more)!
+- 💵 I also have [my own app][goingdutch], you should check it out (and of course I am working on more)!
-- ⚡ Fun fact: I solve rubiks cubes under 1 min.
+- ⚡ Fun facts: I solve rubiks cubes super quick, lol.
 ---

 ### Add me on: